Prediction with eventual almost sure guarantees: Problem setup

-We consider the following game that proceeds in time indexed by $\mathbb{N}$.
-The game has two parties: the learner and nature.
+We consider the following game that proceeds in time indexed by $\mathbb{N}^+$.
+The game has two parties: the Learner and Nature.
 Nature chooses some model $p\in \cP$ to begin the game.
-At each time step $n$, the learner makes a prediction $Y_n$ based on the current observation $X_1^{n-1}$ generated according to $p$.
+At each time step $n$, the Learner makes a prediction $Y_n=\Phi(X_1^{n-1})$ based on the current observation $X_1^{n-1}$ generated according to $p$.
 Nature then generates $X_n$ based on $p$ and $X_1^{n-1}$.

-The learner fails at step $n$ if $\ell(p, X_1^n,Y_n)=1$.
-The goal of the learner is to optimize his strategy to minimize his cumulative loss in the infinite horizon, no matter what model the environment chooses at the beginning.
+The Learner fails at step $n$ if $\ell(p, X_1^n,Y_n)=1$.
+The Learner targets a strategy that minimizes the cumulative loss in the infinite horizon, without knowledge of the model that Nature chooses at the beginning.

-Note that the loss is a function of the probability model in addition to the sample observed, and finally, our prediction on the sample.
-In the \emph{supervised} setting, all models in the class incur the same loss function, therefore we can just consider the loss to be a function from $\cX^*\times \cY$ to $\sets{0,1}$.
-In the event the loss depends on the probability model as well, there may be no direct way to estimate the loss incurred from observing the sample $X_1^n$ even after the prediction $Y_n$ is made, and we call such situations the \emph{unsupervised setting}.
+The loss in general can be any function of the probability model in addition to the sample observed, and our prediction on the sample.
+When the loss depends on the probability model, there may be no direct way to estimate the loss incurred at say, step $n$, from observations of the sample $X_1^{n}$ even after the prediction $Y_n$ is made.
+We call such setups the \emph{unsupervised setting} borrowing from learning theory.
+A special case is the \emph{supervised} setting, where we define the loss to be a function from $\cX^*\times \cY$ to $\sets{0,1}$.

-\begin{definition}[$\eta-$predictability] A collection $(\cP,\ell)$ is $\eta$-predictable, if there exists a prediction rule $\Phi:\cX^*\to \cY$ and a sample size $n$ such that for all $p\in \cP$,
+\begin{definition}[$\eta$-predictability] A collection $(\cP,\ell)$ is $\eta$-predictable, if there exists a prediction rule $\Phi:\cX^*\to \cY$ and a sample size $n$ such that for all $p\in \cP$,

-\ie the probability that the learner makes errors after step $n$ is at most $\eta$ uniformly over $\cP$. \end{definition}
+i.e. the probability that the learner makes errors after step $n$ is at most $\eta$ uniformly over $\cP$. \end{definition}